 Studies about the effectiveness of the death penalty are mixed.
 California’s death penalty punishment has a long and complicated history.

 As recent as 2016, Californians voted on Proposition 62, which if passed would have repealed the death penalty.
 Supporters of the Savings, Accountability and Full Enforcement for California Act (known as the SAFE California Act), sought to replace the death penalty with life without the possibility of parole ("LWOP").
 Voters rejected this proposition by over 53%.

 At the same time, California voters passed Proposition 66, limiting the timeframe for death penalty appeals to only 5 years.
 This initiative was challenged in court and the California Supreme Court held that while Constitutional, the requirements to speed up the process are a directive and not mandatory.

-SafeCalifornia provides in-depth information regarding California's death penalty including: historical overview, a discussion on Prop 62 and Prop 34, the appeals process, and other issues of regarding capital punishment.
-This project is brought to you by Ambrosio Rodriguez, a criminal defense attorney in Los Angeles, CA and his team that includes former prosecutors and public defenders.
+SafeCalifornia provides in-depth information regarding California's death penalty including a historical overview, discussion on Prop 62 and Prop 34, the appeals process, and other issues of regarding capital punishment.
+This project is brought to you by The Rodriguez Law Group, which was founded by Los Angeles criminal defense lawyer Ambrosio Rodriguez.
+Mr. Rodriguez is a former prosecutor and his team includes both former prosecutors and public defenders.
 Mr. Rodriguez is a former prosecutor who has tried several death penalty cases throughout his career.